pocketblue/oneplus6-unbrick/readme.md

 ### unbricking oneplus6 with pyhton3-edl

-- this guide is for oneplus6 only, do not use it for oneplus6t
+- this guide is for oneplus6 only
-- we don't have guide for oneplus6t only
+- we don't have guide for oneplus6t yet

 ### installing python3-edl on fedora